Ghana Minute.

 Also known as: UESD

-University of Environment and Sustainable Development — Ghanaian institution whose leadership advocates for biodiversity protection and nature-based climate solutions.
+University of Environment and Sustainable Development — Ghanaian institution organizing training on green reporting and agro-waste management innovation, engaged in biodiversity and climate resilience advocacy.

 In coverage